MilagrosMarin/utah_organoids/README.md

 - _Steps_:
   1. Request access to a DataJoint account:
      1. Send an email to support@datajoint.com requesting a new account.
-     2. Once approved, you will receive your DataJoint credentials (username and password) granting access to:
+     2. Once approved, you will receive your DataJoint credentials (username and password) to access:
      - DataJoint platform
      - Organoids SciViz website
      - Local database connections